hemauricio/anagrams/README.md

 Permutations assessed so far: m
 ```

-In case of a match, a tuple will be printed with the following format.
+In case of a match, a json will be printed with the following format.

 ```
+{
+  '_permutation_number': <PERMUTATION NUMBER>,
+  'permutation': <PERMUTATION>,
+  'keyword_rae': <RAE's KEYWORD>,
-(<PERMUTED WORD>, <LIST OF MEANINGS>)
+  'definitions': <LIST OF DEFINITIONS>,
+  'link': <DIRECT LINK TO DEFINITION>
+}
 ```

 Once it finishes, an ending message will be displayed.